 The Supervisory Directors will be appointed for a maximum period of four years, provided that, unless a Supervisory Director resigns earlier, his appointment period shall end immediately after the annual General Meeting that will be held in the fourth calendar year after the date of his or her appointment.
 Supervisory Directors may be reappointed once more for another four-year period and then subsequently be reappointed again for a period of two years, which reappointment may be extended by at most two years, provided that the person appointed upon the designation of Schroders may be reappointed for a longer period of time in accordance with the Relationship Agreement (see "Major Shareholders, DR Holders and Related Party Transactions - Related Party Transactions - Relationship Agreement").
-In the event of a reappointment after an eight-year period, reasons should be given in the report of the Supervisory Board.
-In any appointment or reappointment, the profile as prepared by the Supervisory Board should be observed.
+In the event of a reappointment or reappointment, the profile as prepared by the Supervisory Board should be observed.
 The Supervisory Board will prepare a retirement schedule for the Supervisory Directors.